 High School vs College

-On successful completion of the high school students will receive high school diploma or general education development (GED) certificate, which is required to enter a college, a university or to any other tertiary education programs.
+On successful completion of the high school students receive high school diploma or general education development (GED) certificate, which is required to enter a college, a university or to any other tertiary education programs.
 These are the general high schools in US.
-There are vocational high schools also available in US which offer career based hands on training to students.
+There are vocational high schools also available in US, that offer career based hands on training to students.

 In India, secondary educational institutions are known as Higher Secondary School or senior Secondary School or Junior College.

 What is College?